128technology/docs/docs/plugin_icmp_reachability_detection.md

 The following considerations should be made while configuring the service-route for the plugin:

 - Each unique path on the router should correspond to a unique value for `service route > next-hop > icmp-probe > path-name`.
-For example, if the router has two interfaces broadband and lte, each would be represented with a unique `path-name`.
+For example, if the router has two interfaces broadband and LTE, each would be represented with a unique `path-name`.
 - Each `service route > next-hop > icmp-probe > path-name` should represent a single path on the router.
 This will be used for generating KNIs, tenants and other configurations required to make the implementation work.
 Failure to do so will result in the auto config generation to fail.
 - The `service route > next-hop > icmp-probe > vector-priority` should reflect the order in which the paths are to be preferred for routing
 - When the `icmp-probe > probe-address` is not configured, the service should have a single /32 address for the probe to work.
 Failure to do so will result in the auto config generation to fail.